pravumgames/PravumEditor/README.md

 2. xSlendiX (UI and code)
 ## License

-This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details
+This project is licensed under the DBAD license - see the [LICENSE.md](LICENSE.md) file for details